ansys/pymapdl/doc/source/getting_started/index.rst

 machine architecture.

-Each wheelhouse archive contains all the Python wheels necessary to install PyMAPDL from scratch on Windows and Linux for Python 3.8 and 3.9.
+Each wheelhouse archive contains all the Python wheels necessary to install PyMAPDL from scratch on Windows and Linux for Python 3.9 to 3.12.
 You can install this on an isolated system with a fresh Python or on a virtual environment.

-For example, on Linux with Python 3.8, unzip it and install it with the following:
+For example, on Linux with Python 3.10, unzip it and install it with the following:

 .. code:: console

-   unzip PyMAPDL-v0.62.dev1-wheelhouse-Linux-3.8.zip wheelhouse
+   unzip PyMAPDL-v0.62.dev1-wheelhouse-Linux-3.10.zip wheelhouse
    pip install ansys-mapdl-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip to a ``wheelhouse`` directory and install using the preceding command.
+If you're on Windows with Python 3.10, unzip to a ``wheelhouse`` directory and install using the preceding command.

 Consider installing using a `virtual environment <using_venv_>`_.